Professor Vito Latora

 Profile

 Vito Latora is Professor of Applied Mathematics, Chair of Complex Systems and Head of the Complex Systems and Networks Unit at the School of Mathematical Sciences of Queen Mary University of London.
-He is also Fellow of the Alan Turing Institute for Data Science, and External Faculty of the Complexity Hub Vienna.
+He is also Professor of Physics at the University of Catania and External Faculty of the Complexity Hub Vienna.

-He has expertise in complex systems, with particular focus on the analysis and modelling of complex networks.
-His current interests include time-varying and multiplex networks, and their applications to socio-economic systems and to the human brain.
+He has expertise in complex systems, with a particular focus on the analysis and modelling of complex networks.
+His current interests include multiplex networks and higher-order networks, and their applications to socio-economic systems and to the human brain.

-Vito’s research has been supported by funding bodies including the EPSRC and the European Commission.
-In particular, he has been the scientific director of the EC-project LASAGNE (2012-15) involving 7 different European partners on the development of a novel mathematical framework for analysing and modelling dynamic multilayer networks.
+Vito’s research has been supported by funding bodies including the EPSRC, the Leverhulme Trust and the European Commission.
+He has been the scientific director of the EC-project LASAGNE (2012-15) involving 7 different European partners on the development of a novel mathematical framework for analysing and modelling dynamic multilayer networks.

 Research